concretesteelbond/codding_puzzle/README.md

 to get as many pictures with celebrities as possible to improve your social standing.
 This means you wish to go for the hour when you get to hob-nob with the maximum number of celebrities and get selfies with each of them.

+3. You are given 5 cards from a  deck, and return one.
+Then, you give your four cards to your code in a optimal order; your code must guess the 5th card.